Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

-In fact, the symmetry, the transitivity, and the $\D$-restricted functional reflexivity rules are not processed in line~\ref{alg:magic:r:start} either: we assume that the resulting program $\R$ will be considered in combination with $\SG{R}$, so there is no point in adding the modified rules to $\R$.
-The algorithm only needs the magic rules obtained from the rules of $\SG{P}$, which is achieved in lines~\ref{alg:magic:eq:start}--\ref{alg:magic:eq:end}.
-In particular, line~\ref{alg:magic:eq:mgc:1} introduces the magic rule obtained by annotating the head of the transitivity rule \eqref{eq:trans} with $\ad{bf}$ or $\ad{fb}$, and lines~\ref{alg:magic:eq:mgc:2}--\ref{alg:magic:eq:mgc:4} introduce the the magic rules obtained by annotating the head of the $\D$-restricted functional reflexivity rules \eqref{eq:Dfnref}.
+In fact, the symmetry, the transitivity, and the $\D$-restricted functional reflexivity rules are not processed in line~\ref{alg:magic:r:start} either: the resulting program $\R$ will be considered together with $\SG{\R}$, so there is no point in adding the modified rules to $\R$.
+The algorithm only needs the magic rules obtained from the rules of $\SG{P}$: line~\ref{alg:magic:eq:mgc:1} introduces the magic rule obtained by annotating the head of the transitivity rule \eqref{eq:trans} with $\ad{bf}$ or $\ad{fb}$, and lines~\ref{alg:magic:eq:mgc:2}--\ref{alg:magic:eq:mgc:4} introduce the magic rules obtained by annotating the head of the $\D$-restricted functional reflexivity rules \eqref{eq:Dfnref}.

-Finally, the magic rules produced in lines~\ref{alg:magic:eq:mgc:3} and~\ref{alg:magic:eq:mgc:4} contain the domain predicate $\D$ in the body; hence, if at least one such rule is produced, the domain rules need to be considered in line~\ref{alg:magic:r:start} in order to produce the magic rules that identify the relevant bindings for the $\D$ predicate.
-To ensure that the domain rules are indeed analysed, the magic predicate $\mgc{\D}{b}$ is added to $\mathcal{T}$ in line~\ref{alg:magic:add-D} whenever the equality predicate is processed and the input program $P$ contains at least one true function symbol.
+Finally, the magic rules produced in lines~\ref{alg:magic:eq:mgc:3} and~\ref{alg:magic:eq:mgc:4} contain the domain predicate $\D$ in the body; hence, if at least one such rule is produced, the domain rules need to be considered in line~\ref{alg:magic:r:start} to produce the magic rules that identify the relevant bindings for the $\D$ predicate.
+To ensure that the domain rules are indeed analysed, the magic predicate $\mgc{\D}{\ad{b}}$ is added to $\mathcal{T}$ in line~\ref{alg:magic:add-D} whenever the $\equals$ predicate is processed and the input program $P$ contains at least one true function symbol.
 In other words, the domain rules are not considered if $P$ is obtained from first-order dependencies.

 As we already mentioned, programs ${P \cup \SG{P}}$ and ${\R \cup \SG{\R}}$ entail the same query answers, but there is an important detail: according to Definition~\ref{def:sg}, program $\SG{\R}$ would need to contain the domain rules \eqref{eq:dom-R} even for the magic predicates.
 This would not be a problem from a correctness point of view; however, as we discuss in Example~\ref{ex:magic:termination:1}, this can adversely affect the termination of the fixpoint computation for ${\R \cup \SG{\R}}$.
 Therefore, in Definition~\ref{def:magic-SG} we refine the definition of $\SG{\R}$ and stipulate that the domain rules \eqref{eq:dom-R} are never instantiated for magic predicates.
-Theorem~\ref{thm:magic} shows that the query answers nevertheless remain preserved, and it is proved in \ref{sec:proof:magic}.
+Theorem~\ref{thm:magic} shows that the query answers nevertheless remain preserved.

 \begin{definition} For $P$ a well-formed program and ${\R = \magic{P}}$, program $\SG{\R}$ is defined as in Definition~\ref{def:sg} but without instantiating the domain rules of the form \eqref{eq:dom-R} for the magic predicates. \end{definition}